This guide is for you if you’re already an active champion of mental health or considering whether to become a champion in your service.

 Develop a well-being action plan.

-People’s experiences of mental health can be different.
+Everyone’s experiences of mental health can be different.
 Encourage each staff member to fill out a wellness action plan to help you understand and recognise when they might need support.

 Make sure they know where to get support.